View our video and discover more about our Languages Café

 The Languages Café promotes communication across languages and across cultures.
 It helps home students and international students to make contact and network.
 It fosters cross-cultural friendships.
 In short, it brings people together!

-Originally set up by languages staff in the School of Tourism and Hospitality, the Languages Café is a relaxed meeting place with a native speaker at each table to help guide conversations in French, Spanish and English, and occasionally German, Chinese or Italian.
+Originally set up by languages staff in the Plymouth Business School, the Languages Café is a relaxed meeting place with a native speaker at each table to help guide conversations in French, Spanish and English, and occasionally German, Chinese or Italian.

-Supported by the School of Tourism and Hospitality and the International Centre, it is open to the public as well as staff and students, and offers a platform for people of all levels to come together to practice conversing in a variety of languages.
+Supported by the Plymouth Business School and the International Centre, it is open to the public as well as staff and students, and offers a platform for people of all levels to come together to practice conversing in a variety of languages.

 When does it run?